shababcardinity/fjundzer/README.md

-# Cardinity Payment Gateway for PrestaShop
+# Cardinity Payment Gateway for Magento 2
-This module will enable Cardinity payments system in your Presta e-shop.
-If you are using older version of X refer to X branch.
+This module will enable Cardinity payments system in your Magento e-shop.
+If you are using older version of Magento refer to <a href="https://github.com/cardinity/cardinity-magento/tree/1.9.x">1.9 branch</a>.

 ### Table of Contents
  [► How to install?](#-how-to-install)